JulienRobberechts/nodejs-test-double-guide/readme-dev.md

 - readme: talk about : The AAA (Arrange, Act, Assert) pattern is a common way of writing unit tests for a method under test.
 - readme: talk about : side effects of each framework.
+- readme: multiple way to use sinon: reset vs restore